Spring Sale Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: pass65

 The retailers have all signed contracts with ABC Ltd and the COO is extremely happy that they are long term contracts.
 Contract 1 is with retailer X and the price is set for three years.
 Contract 2 is with retailer Y and is a five year contract where the price will be reviewed annually in line with CPI.
 Contract 3 has a variable pricing mechanism based on the volume of products ordered.

-What system is used by ABC Ltd?
+What production method is used by ABC?

 Options: